 -Most Functional Award (Philadelphia Alternative Taxedermy Competition)

-She has a website where her work can be seen at GearsOnAcid.com as well as a presence on Facebook, Twitter, Tumblr, and Instagram.
+She has a website where her work can be seen at GearsOnAcid.com, items for purchase through her Society6 page, her Fine Art America page, as well as a presence on Facebook, Twitter, Tumblr, and Instagram.
 She works to support the arts and artists in her local community as volunteer member of the Art Beat Organizing Committee.

 She plans on continuing her work focusing more on gallery events more than outdoor events due, mostly, to how fragile some of her pieces can be.